Skip to content

 • Article 14 Human Oversight: mandatory human-in-the-loop on every skills-classification recommendation

-• Article 26 Deployer Obligations: DPIA + consultation obligation supervisory authority + post-market monitoring + incident reporting on skills-bias incidents
+• Article 26 Deployer Obligations: a DPIA, supervisory-authority consultation, post-market monitoring and incident reporting on skills-bias incidents

-• Article 27 FRIA Fundamental Rights Impact Assessment: before deployment, consultation EEOC + DPO + works council/union
+• Article 27 FRIA Fundamental Rights Impact Assessment: before deployment, in consultation with the DPO and the works council or union

 Fines up to 35M EUR or 7 percent global group revenue.
 Cross-Reference EU GDPR Article 35 DPIA obligation in systematic automated assessment with significant impact on the employment relationship.
 The Mobley v.
 Workday class action (Northern District California 2023) serves as US precedent and shapes EU regulator line on skills-classification software because the same statistical-discrimination reasoning extends to internal-mobility ranking based on AI-extracted skills profiles.

-US Title VII plus Equal Pay Act plus UK Equality Act plus skills-based discrimination
+US Title VII, the Equal Pay Act and the UK Equality Act

-Title VII Civil Rights Act 1964 (42 USC 2000e) prohibits skills-based task-assignment discrimination on the basis of race + color + religion + sex + national origin.
-Equal Pay Act 1963 (29 USC 206(d)) applies to the post-assignment pay change when skills-classification drives compensation banding.
-Lilly Ledbetter Fair Pay Act 2009 paycheck accrual rule restarts the statute of limitations with each new compensation event including skills-driven changes - an undervalued skills-classification or missed skills-tag can be litigated years later when subsequent paychecks reveal the pattern.
+Title VII (42 USC 2000e) prohibits skills-based assignment discrimination on the basis of race, colour, religion, sex or national origin, and the Equal Pay Act (29 USC 206(d)) applies to the resulting pay change when skills-classification drives compensation banding.
+The Lilly Ledbetter Fair Pay Act of 2009 restarts the statute of limitations with each new paycheck, so an undervalued classification or a missed skill tag can be litigated years later, once subsequent paychecks reveal the pattern.

 ADEA Age Discrimination in Employment Act 1967 (40+ years protected) applies at skills-based internal-mobility screening - the Mobley v.
 Workday class action precedent extends directly to skills-classification ranking when AI software systematically deprioritizes 40+ candidates in emerging skills clusters.
 ADA Americans with Disabilities Act applies to competency-profile accommodation.
 GINA Genetic Information Nondiscrimination Act prohibits genetic-information-based skills-tagging.
 EEOC Algorithmic Discrimination Initiative 2021-2026 explicitly targets AI-driven skills-classification screening as a top enforcement priority.

-US 25+ State Pay Transparency plus UK Section 78 Gender Pay Gap
+US state pay transparency and UK Section 78 Gender Pay Gap

 UK Section 78 Gender Pay Gap Reporting Regulations 2017 require mandatory annual reporting >250 UK employees by 4 April - EHRC has been increasingly focused on skills-based internal-mobility gap indicators because skills-classification patterns drive much of the structural pay gap.
 ACAS Code of Practice provides procedural guidance.
 UK ICO enforces UK GDPR Article 22 automated decision-making prohibition.
 UK Companies House publishes gender pay gap data publicly - non-compliant skills-classification audit data triggers EHRC enforcement.

 The skills-taxonomy backbone rests on four publicly maintained classifications.
-ESCO (European Commission DG Employment) provides 13 944 skills + 3 008 occupations crosswalked to ISCO-08 across 27 EU languages.
-O*NET (US Department of Labor) provides 1 000+ occupations + skills + abilities + knowledge crosswalked to SOC 2018.
-Lightcast Open Skills Library (formerly Burning Glass + Emsi merger 2021) provides 32 000+ open skills with RDF-encoded definitions.
-UK NQF + RQF + SCQF + CQFW provide 8 qualification levels with Ofqual regulation.
-Stable concept URIs ensure auditable cross-system referencing.
+ESCO, from the European Commission, provides 13,944 skills and 3,008 occupations crosswalked to ISCO-08 across 27 EU languages.
+O*NET, from the US Department of Labor, provides over 1,000 occupations with their skills, abilities and knowledge.
+The Lightcast Open Skills Library provides over 32,000 open skills with machine-readable definitions, and the UK NQF supplies eight qualification levels under Ofqual regulation.
+Stable concept URIs make cross-system referencing auditable.

-The Skills-Career-Profile Agent sits in a pipeline of specialized HR agents.
-Performance-Review-Documentation Agent provides performance ratings and 360 feedback as skills-extraction input.
-Promotion-Process Agent reuses the Skills Equity Analysis Engine for promotion equity analysis.
-Compensation-Benchmarking Agent receives validated competency profiles for compensation banding.
-Payroll-Reporting Agent generates CSRD ESRS S1-13 Skills Development Reporting plus ISO 30414 metrics.
-HR-Document-Management Agent archives Title VII-compliant skills-classification rationales 7 years.
-Audit-Compliance Agent verifies EU AI Act Article 26 deployer obligations on skills-classification software.
+The Skills-Career-Profile Agent sits in a pipeline of specialised HR agents.
+The Performance-Review-Documentation Agent supplies the ratings and 360 feedback used as skills-extraction input.
+The Promotion-Process Agent reuses the Skills Equity Analysis Engine for promotion equity analysis.
+The Compensation-Benchmarking Agent receives the validated competency profiles for compensation banding, and the Payroll-Reporting Agent generates the CSRD and ISO 30414 figures.
+The HR-Document-Management Agent archives the Title VII rationales, and the Audit-Compliance Agent verifies the EU AI Act deployer obligations on the skills-classification software.

 At a glance